 In the Season 6 finale, Unser clearly doesn't want Gemma to drive anywhere because she's high, drunk, and overall, unstable.
 So why did he carelessly leave the keys to his truck right there on a counter where Gemma can see them?

 And then there's Roosevelt from the very same episode.
 Even if he did see Unser's truck in Tara's driveway and thought it was him, why didn't he, at the very least, check Tara's house in advance to make sure the coast was clear, and then let her go inside?

-has Juice, via Unser, arranging a meeting with Chibs on whether he can return to the club or not.
+Juice, via Unser, arranges a meeting with Chibs on whether he can return to the club or not.
 Wrong move from Juice, since the club and the police has put a APB on him.
 To be fair, Juice is a lost cause without the club, to the point of lampshading it.

 Tig becomes this in season 5.
 No matter how you felt about him before, if you didn't feel heartbroken for him during the scene where he was forced to watch his daughter die, you're not human.

 Juice, as of Season 5.
 Everything he does is out of loyalty to the club because he cannot stand to be alone, and every one of those decisions backfires on him.
 By the final season he's a suicidal wreck all alone in the world.